 With the Terzo Millennio, Lamborghini isn’t doing the conventional approach to make this electric supercar.
 They’re moving away from batteries and instead they’re exploring the feasibility of supercapacitors to equip the Terzo with.

 Quick Science Compare: If I remember my high school science right and understood wikipedia correctly, batteries have a higher energy density (they store more energy per unit mass) but supercapacitors have a higher power density (they can release energy more quickly).
-What this means is that supercapacitors are suitable for storing and releasing large chunks of power quickly but individually, supercapacitors have low voltages.
+What this means is that supercapacitors are suitable for storing and releasing large chunks of power quickly but individually, supercapacitors have low voltages (which means you need more of them to be able to store the energy, I think).

 But, the coolest thing about this concept car is its “self-healing” powers.
 It continuously conducts health monitoring on its carbon fibre structure to detect cracks.
 If it does detect anything, it’ll start a self-repairing process via micro-channels filled with healing chemistries (don’t know what it is.
 Even they don’t what it is yet).